Lomagundi-Jatuli Carbon Isotope Excursion

-The Lomagundi-Jatuli Carbon Isotope Excursion or Lomagundi-Jatuli Event (LJE) was a carbon isotope excursion that occurred in the Paleoproterozoic between 2.3-2.1 Ga, possessing the largest magnitude and longest duration of positive δ^{13}C values found in marine carbonate rocks.
+The Lomagundi-Jatuli Carbon Isotope Excursion or Lomagundi-Jatuli Event (LJE) was a carbon isotope excursion that occurred in the Paleoproterozoic between 2.3 and 2.1 Ga, possessing the largest magnitude and longest duration of positive δ^{13}C values found in marine carbonate rocks.
 The δ^{13}C values range from +5 to + 30‰.
 Carbon isotope compositions in marine carbonates typically fluctuate around zero per mil (‰) through time.
-To coincide with the LJE global δ^{13}Ccarb levels, the amount of buried organic carbon would have needed to double or triple, and over millions of years.
+To coincide with the LJE global δ^{13}C_{carb} levels, the amount of buried organic carbon would have needed to double or triple, and over millions of years.

-Measuring δ^{13}Ccarb values within marine carbonate rocks provides scientists with a window into the history of fluxes in the global carbon cycle over the course of Earth history.
+Measuring δ^{13}C values within marine carbonate rocks provides scientists with a window into the history of fluxes in the global carbon cycle over the course of Earth history.